rrivera1849/STEB/README.md

 ## Documentation

-For the full reference — CLI flags, task descriptions, supported model types, dataset config schema, and guides for adding new models or datasets — see:
+For the full reference — CLI flags, task descriptions, supported model types, dataset config schema, and guides for adding new models or datasets, see:

 **[STEB Documentation](https://rrivera1849.github.io/STEB/)** *(also browsable as Markdown under [`docs/`](docs/))*